Why Does My Dog Need Protein?

 While it was once believed that older dogs routinely needed lower protein diets to avoid stress to their kidneys, veterinary nutritionists have done an about-face on this.
 Older dogs with kidney problems do, indeed, need low-protein food.
 But older dogs with healthy kidneys may actually need more protein as they age, because muscle mass tends to diminish with age and the seniors need the extra protein to maintain their muscles.

-Protein is essential for your dog, but remember that how much depends largely on your dog’s age, activity level and fitness.
+Protein in your dog’s diet is essential, but remember that how much depends largely on your dog’s age, activity level and fitness.
 Talk to your veterinarian about what’s right for your dog.

 What Happens If a Dog Has Too Much Protein?